 Further Reading

-Running GraphQL Server Using Node.JS & Express on Linux Hosting Server
+Running GraphQL Server Using Node.JS and Express on Linux Hosting Server

 Destructuring In JavaScript Can Make Your Code Short And Cleaner